RashadHagen/Command-Prompt-net-user/README.md

 ⏹️ Description</h2>

 <p style="font-family: Georgia, serif; font-size: 16px; margin-top: 12px; margin-bottom: 12px;">
 This project goes over using the command prompt: net user.
 Just typing net user and not the username name after it - will give you a horizontal list of user accounts on that computer.
-Also, the domain account name (if the computer is connected to a domain).
+Also, the domain name from Active Directory the computer is connected to (if the computer is connected to a domain).
 However, not any domain usernames associated with the computer created in Active Directory.
 </b>